 Mortar is a cushion which gives a masonry wall the ability to expand or contract with temperature extremes or changing soil conditions.
 The mortar must be softer than the masonry units which it cushions, in order to perform properly.
 The oldest bricks are the softest bricks, and are laid in very soft mortar.
 Later, harder bricks are laid in harder mortar.
-Old mortar may have deteriorated over the years, from wall movement and Weather.
+Old mortar may have deteriorated over the years, from wall movement and weather.

-First, it should be determined if any mortar deterioration has been caused by factors other than time and weather, and .these problems should be corrected.
-In many cases, repointing of the mortar Will be sufficient restore the visual and physical integrity of the masonry wall.
+First, it should be determined if any mortar deterioration has been caused by factors other than time and weather, and these problems should be corrected.
+In many cases, repointing of the mortar will be sufficient to restore the visual and physical integrity of the masonry wall.

-Repainting should be done by a trained craftsman.
+Repointing should be done by a trained craftsman.
 New mortar should match the original in composition, color and detailing.
-Very old, very soft bricks should be repainted with a very soft mortar.
+Very old, very soft bricks should be repointed with a very soft mortar.
 Modern mortars, which are much too hard, will force the stress of wall movement into the masonry units instead of the mortar, causing the units to crack and crumble.
 Matching the composition of the original mortar will also help in matching the color.
 Many joints in 19th century brick walls were detailed with tools after the joints were laid.
 This "tooling" produced a variety of profiles in the joints.
-Repainted mortar joints should match the orig-
+Repointed mortar joints should match the originals in profile and width.